How do I achieve the perfect socarrat with paella rice?

 5. Not allowing the paella to rest before serving can cause the socarrat to become soggy.
 Letting it sit for a few minutes after cooking allows the flavors to meld and the socarrat to develop a crispy texture.

-See also Can I add lemon zest to paella rice?
+See also Can I serve paella rice with fried plantains?

 6. Adding too much salt to the paella can overpower the delicate flavors of the socarrat.
 It’s important to season the dish carefully and taste as you go to ensure the perfect balance of flavors.